KatVolkova/study-cards-frontend/README.md

   - Displays a helpful message if no flashcards match the selected filters.
   - Encourages users to add new flashcards if none exist.

-- **Design & Layout**:
-  - Clean and simple list-style layout with distinct cards for each flashcard.
-  - Visual separation between flashcards for better readability.

-- **Responsiveness**:
-  - Optimized for various screen sizes — mobile, tablet, and desktop views.
-  - Font sizes and spacing adjust appropriately for smaller screens.

-- **Accessibility**:
-  - Interactive elements like edit and delete buttons are easily navigable via keyboard.
-  - Semantic HTML elements used for better screen reader support.

-### Visual Elements:
--  Flashcards displayed in an organized list.
--  Edit and Delete icons for quick management.
--  Clear Filters button to refresh the view easily.
--  Create Flashcard button to encourage adding more content.

 ## Review Flashcards Page

 ![Review Flashcards Component](./src/assets/screenshots/features/review_card.png)

-The Review Flashcards Page enables users to practice their flashcards interactively, strengthening memory retention and tracking their progress over time.
+The Review Flashcards Page enables users to practice memorising their flashcards.

 ### Key Features:
 - **Smart Review Flow**:
-  - Flashcards are displayed one at a time, allowing the user to focus on each card individually.
+  - Flashcards are displayed one at a time.
-  - Clicking on a card flips it to reveal the answer.
+  - Clicking on a card flips it to show the answer.
   - After viewing the answer, users can mark their response as **Correct** or **Incorrect**.

 - **Streak Tracking**: